user-sbd/dev/notes/personal/sadsong.typ

   mama prayin' for me, but don't pick up the phone \
   looking for da opps so high im like a drone \
   pops ain't checkin' in, guess i'm better off alone \
-  i know they love , but its not shown \
+  i know they love, but its not shown \
   heart cold like the lean in my cup, it’s overflown \

   i’m dodgin' demons daily, tryna keep my head straight \